top of page

 Thanks to the Kimberly Process, 99.8% of the world's natural diamond trade is now conflict free in 2022.
 In April 2003, congress passed a law adopting the Kimberley Process that requires all US diamond retailers to buy diamonds from manufacturers who have documentation warranting that the merchandise was obtained through legitimate channels.
 We strictly adhere to this policy at Exodus Goldsmiths.
 Click HERE to learn more about the Kimberly Process and how it changed the diamond trade throughout the world!

-Our favorite supplier for natural diamonds is Misfit Diamonds!
+And my favorite supplier for newly cut natural diamonds is Misfit Diamonds!
 They are aware and active in learning about the working conditions, labor practices, and environmental factors involved in the mining of each of their diamonds (and sapphires). â€‹

 Laboratory-grown diamonds have essentially the same chemical, optical and physical properties and crystal structure as natural diamonds.
 Just like natural diamonds, they are made of tightly-bonded carbon atoms.
 They respond to light in the same way and are just as hard as natural diamonds.
 The main differences between laboratory-grown and natural diamonds lie in their origin.
 Think of it this way: laboratory-grown diamonds are like ice from your refrigerator, while natural diamonds are like ice from a glacier.
 They are both ice, although their formation stories and the age of each are very different.
 Click HERE to go to GIA's website and read more about these stones!